Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 modbus:serial.slave2.length=5
 ```

+Please note that the binding requires that all slaves connecting to the same serial port share the same connection parameters.
+For additional information, see [this discussion](https://community.openhab.org/t/connection-pooling-in-modbus-binding/5246/161?u=ssalonen) in the community forums.

+Similarly, one must have identical connection parameters for all tcp slaves connecting to same host+port.

 ## Read and write functions (modbus slave type)
 Modbus read functions
 - `type=coil` uses function 1 "Read Coil Status"